A stillbirth should be registered at a register office within 42 days.

 - the mother can sign and bring a ‘signed declaration’ from the father (the register office can explain how to do this).

-If the father registers the stillbirth and the parents aren’t married, the mother will need to make a ‘signed declaration’ (the register office can explain how to do this).
+If the father registers the stillbirth and the parents are not married, the mother will need to make a ‘signed declaration’ (the register office can explain how to do this).

 If the child was conceived as a result of fertility treatment